In this article:

 Is baking powder the same as baking soda?

 No, baking powder and baking soda are not the same.
-Baking powder is sodium bicarbonate, while baking powder is a mix of baking soda and other ingredients (usually monocalcium phosphate and sodium acid pyrophosphate.
+Baking soda is sodium bicarbonate, of bicarbonate of soda, while baking powder is a mix of bicarbonate of soda and other ingredients (usually monocalcium phosphate and sodium acid pyrophosphate.)
 If you don't have baking powder you can make some by mixing two parts cream of tartar to one part baking soda.

 Is bicarbonate of soda the same as baking soda?